dtingey/harmony-of-the-gospels/README.md

-# harmony-of-the-gospels
+# The Harmony of the Gospels
-Cross Referencing and side-by-side study of New Testament stories
+##### Cross Referencing and side-by-side study of New Testament stories

 My project, which I am naming “the Harmony of the Gospels” was to set up a cross referencing system as well as a side-by-side study program of the stories from the four Gospels in the New Testament.
 This consisted of a website, with a table of various stories from the four gospels, as well as links to read those stories side-by-side in each of the four gospels.
 Thus providing an easy way to get a harmonious view of many of the stories from the life of Jesus Christ.
 For simplicity's sake(and for the sake of time), I excluded any stories that were only in one of the four gospels, and only made separate pages for stories that were mentioned in all four of the gospels.
 ## Time Log